Camps available for players of various age groups, skill levels

-Former Rams standout Bri Olmstead begins her seventh season as a full-time member with the Colorado State coaching staff in 2014, and third as the program's director of operations.
+Former Rams standout Bri Olmstead completed her ninth season as a full-time member with the Colorado State staff in 2016, and fifth as the program's director of operations.
 She is responsible for all off-the-court duties, including scheduling, travel logistics and the organization of CSU's summer camps.
 She is the program's first-ever director of operations, a position which was created prior to the 2012 season.

-Off the court, she was an outstanding student-athlete, something she's been able to carry over as a coach.
+Off the court, she was an outstanding student-athlete, something she's been able to carry over as a member of the Rams staff.
 Olmstead was a two-time Mountain West Academic All-Conference selection, and in 2003-04 became the program's first-ever Mountain West Scholar-Athlete.

 In 2005, Olmstead served as a student-assistant for the Rams while completing her degree.
 She then played professionally in France for MVS La Rochette during the 2006 season.
 Her club finished second in the French league that year.

 Olmstead returned to Fort Collins in 2007 to pursue a career in coaching.
-She was the team's video and statistics coordinator during the 2007 season, before joining the sidelines as an assistant coach from 2008-11.
+She was the team's video and statistics coordinator during the 2007 season, before joining the staff full-time as an assistant coach from 2008-11.
 As an assistant, her emphasis was on first-contact defense, serving and scouting.

 She tutored the school's top libero, Katelin Batten, who holds the CSU record for career digs.
 On the serving end, CSU set a program record for serve percentage in 2011, effectively serving at a 92.4 percent rate.
 The statistic began being tracked in 2001, and from 2009 to 2011, all under Olmstead, CSU had its top three percentages at the time.

 From 2008-11, CSU won three conference titles and advanced as far as the 2009 NCAA Round of 16.
-CSU's overall record with Olmstead on the sidelines as an assistant coach was 98-24 (.803), including at least one NCAA tournament victory each year.
-Of Olmstead's 10 seasons with CSU, in any capacity, the Rams have won eight regular-season conference titles, in addition to three conference tournament championships in four tries.
-CSU has played in the NCAA tournament all 10 seasons with Olmstead.
+CSU's overall record with Olmstead on the bench as an assistant coach was 98-24 (.803), including at least one NCAA tournament victory each year.
+Of Olmstead's 11 seasons with CSU, in any capacity, the Rams have won nine regular-season conference titles, in addition to three conference tournament championships in four tries.
+CSU has played in the NCAA tournament all 11 seasons with Olmstead.

 A native of Eschwege, Germany, she received a Bachelor of Science degree in business administration from CSU in 2005.
-She is married to Charlie Olmstead and has a daughter, Lilly, who will turn 3 in May.
+She is married to Charlie Olmstead and has two daughters Lilly and AJ.
 Olmstead resides in Loveland, Colo.

 |2007||Colorado State||Video Coordinator|